-Born in Meridian, MS and raised in Butler, AL, Herndon became involved in music as he was growing up.
+Born in Meridian, Mississippi and raised in Butler, Alabama, Herndon became involved in music as he was growing up.
 He sang gospel music and learned how to play piano.
 After he graduated from high school, he moved to Nashville.
-Initially, he had difficult time gaining a foothold in the music industry, spending ten years without making any real headway.
+Initially, he had a difficult time gaining a foothold in the music industry, spending ten years without making any real headway.
 Herndon left the Music City and headed to Texas, where he began slogging it out in local honky tonks, developing a dedicated following of fans.
 In 1993, he won the Texas Entertainer of the Year.
 Later that year, he signed to Epic Records.

 Herndon's first single, "What Mattered Most," hit number one in the spring of 1995.
 An album of the same name was released in April and became a Top Ten country hit.
 His second single, "I Want My Goodbye Back," became a number seven hit.
 The world was seemingly in his hands, but his first year of stardom was a difficult one, as he was arrested for drug possession on June 13, 1995, in Fort Worth, Texas.
 Nevertheless, the arrest didn't halt his career.
 His third single, "Heart Half Empty," was a hit, and Herndon's second album, Living in a Moment, debuted at number six upon its summer 1996 release.
 Big Hopes followed two years later, and in 1999 Herndon resurfaced with Steam.
 This Is Ty Herndon: Greatest Hits arrived in 2002, followed by a collection of Christmas songs (Not So Silent Night) in 2004 and a new album (Right About Now) in 2006.
 After that record, Herndon moved to the FUNL Music indie, releasing Journey On, his first album for the label, in 2001, and followed it with Lies I Told Myself in 2013 and House on Fire in 2016. ~ Stephen Thomas Erlewine, Rovi